Complex Ear Laceration

 Periprocedural Care

-Consent should be obtained from the patient or family member.[7]
-The reason the procedure is being performed (suspected diagnosis); the risks, benefits, and alternatives of the procedure; the risks and benefits of the alternative procedure; and the risks and benefits of not undergoing the procedure should be discussed.
-The provider should allow the patient the opportunity to ask any questions and address any concerns they may have and should make sure the patient has an understanding about the procedure so they can make an informed decision.
+Consent for repair should be obtained from the patient or family member.
+[17] The reason the procedure is being performed (suspected diagnosis), the risks of harm, potential benefits, and alternatives to the procedure and associated risks should be discussed.
+The provider should allow the patient the opportunity to ask any questions and address any concerns he or she may have and should make sure the patient has an understanding about the repair so he or she can make an informed decision.

-The patient should be counseled about the risks of erosive chondritis, infection, damage to a blood vessel or strangulation of tissue, keloid formation, and auricular hematoma.
+The patient should be counseled about the risks of erosive chondritis, infection, damage to a blood vessel, strangulation of tissue, keloid formation, and auricular hematoma formation.

 The patient should also be counseled that the procedure may not be successful and additional procedures may be necessary.

-The provider should also discuss how these risks can be avoided or prevented (eg, ensuring that the patient remains as still as possible during the procedure, adequate analgesia).
+The provider should also discuss how these risks can be avoided or prevented (eg, ensuring that the patient remains as still as possible during the procedure and adequate analgesia).

 Anesthesia

-For small wounds to the ear without cartilaginous involvement, local infiltration may be used (see Local Anesthetic Agents, Infiltrative Administration and Anesthesia, Ear for more information).
+For small wounds to the ear without cartilaginous involvement, local infiltration may be used (see Infiltrative Administration of Local Anesthetic Agents and Ear Anesthesia for more information).
 However, local anesthesia is generally best avoided because infiltration into the relatively compact ear space causes pain and may distort landmarks that are crucial for cosmesis.
-Regional nerve blocks or field blocks are the preferred method of anesthesia in significant ear lacerations.[8]
+Regional nerve blocks or field blocks are the preferred method of anesthesia in significant ear lacerations.
+[18]

-Some experts suggest avoiding the use of epinephrine when anesthetizing the ear for fear of ischemic necrosis in this acral area.
-However, no good evidence shows harm in its use, and some literature supports the use of epinephrine when anesthetizing the ear.
-One study showed that epinephrine, along with a local anesthetic, was used in over 10,000 surgical procedures on the ear and nose without any complications.[10]
-The use of epinephrine may be beneficial for laceration repair, as it decreases the amount of blood in the field, prolongs anesthesia, and reduces the time of procedures.
+The use of epinephrine has classically been avoided when anesthetizing the ear for fear of ischemic necrosis in this acral area.
+However, there are no good data showing harm in its use, and some literature actually supports the use of epinephrine when anesthetizing the ear.
+One study showed that epinephrine, along with a local anesthetic, was used in over 10,000 surgical procedures on the ear and nose without any complications.
+[20] The use of epinephrine may be beneficial for laceration repair, as it decreases the amount of blood in the field, prolongs anesthesia, and reduces the time of the procedure.

 Previous